Spreading of droplets under various gravitational accelerations: Results

-An exemplary velocity-field reconstruction in a spreading droplet is shown in Fig.~\ref{fig:piv}.
-The droplet side view was recorded with 100fps, and to reduce noise, four consecutive frames were averaged. \Gls{piv} was performed on pairs of pre-averaged images separated by two frames, using the software OpenPIV (version~0.23.8)~\cite{OpenPIV}.
+Exemplary velocity-field reconstructions for a point $t=\SI{2}{\second}$ at the end of the extrusion phase are shown in Figure~\ref{fig:piv}.
+The droplet side view was recorded at \SI{50}{\fps}, and \gls{piv} was performed using two consecutive frames using the software \texttt{OpenPIV} (version~0.23.8)~\cite{OpenPIV}.
+Images were masked with a threshold map to darken the area outside the droplet.
+The snapshots in Figure~\ref{fig:piv} feature the moment at the end of the extrusion phase when the droplets spreading is strongly slowed down, and the pump is about to stop; hence, a localized flow near the nozzle appears.

+The velocity fields under $1g$ show the appearance of a region with a significantly smaller velocity on the outer surface of the droplets, separated from the inner moving part of the fluid by a sharply defined yield surface.
+For the flatter droplet extruded at a higher speed (Fig.~\ref{fig:piv} bottom), the location of this yield surface is closer to the center of the droplet.

+A striking difference is seen in comparison to the droplets deposited in microgravity (Fig.~\ref{fig:piv} left): here, the zero-velocity regime covers the entire top of the droplet.
+The absence of hydrostatic pressure allows the unyielded fluid to remain on top of the droplet, without being pushed to the sides as it is the case in $1g$.

-Especially for large droplets, performing \gls{piv} from the side has the drawback that the droplet induces a ``lens effect'', so that due to total inner reflection, dark regions appear in some of the \gls{piv} images.
-This can be mitigated by placing the laser sheet slightly less centered for large droplets.
+Note that for flat droplets with a large bottom area, performing \gls{piv} from the side has the drawback that due to a \enquote{lens effect} caused by total inner reflection, dark regions appear in some of the \gls{piv} images.
+This is partially mitigated by placing the laser sheet slightly less centered for large droplets (to avoid crossing the nozzle).
+It limits the application of \gls{piv} to fluids of sufficiently high yield stress, where the resulting droplet shapes are more less flat.

-\subsection{Rheo-Optical Measurement}
+Also visible in Fig.~\ref{fig:piv} is a \enquote{shadow} effect to the left of the deposition needle in the top part of the droplets.
+This shadow is caused by the needle, and limits the information that can be obtained from the left half of the droplet.
+However, as seen in Fig.~\ref{fig:piv}(b), even in the shadow region a reconstruction of the velocity field is still possible within reasonable limitations.

+\subsection{Rheo-optical measurement}

 A detailed analysis of the rheo-optical data obtained from our setup is beyond the scope of the present contribution.
 We only show here a set of exemplary images to allow for a qualitative assessment.